prometheus-community/prom-label-proxy/README.md

 ## How does this project work?

-This application proxies the `/federate`, `/api/v1/query`, `/api/v1/query_range`, `/api/v1/rules`, `/api/v1/alerts` Prometheus endpoints and ensures that a particular label is enforced in the particular request and response.
+This application proxies the `/federate`, `/api/v1/query`, `/api/v1/query_range`, `/api/v1/rules`, `/api/v1/alerts` Prometheus endpoints as well as `/api/v2/silences` Alertmanager endpoint and it ensures that a particular label is enforced in the particular request and response.

 Once again for clarity: this project only enforces a particular label in the respective calls to Prometheus, it in itself does not authenticate or authorize the requesting entity in any way, this has to be built around this project.